ManoharNuli/pokemon-web/README.md

-# A web app to search pokemon Shakespearean description
+# A Responsive web app to show the Shakespearean description of a pokemon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Backend is required and the backend server used is http://localhost:5000/
+# Backend server used is http://localhost:5000/

-Checkout the backend server at
+Checkout the backend server at [https://github.com/ManoharNuli/pokemon-web-api](https://github.com/ManoharNuli/pokemon-web-api)

 Pokemon names used for search are taken from the API:
 [https://pokeapi.co/api/v2/pokemon-species](https://pokeapi.co/api/v2/pokemon-species)

 # Steps to download & build locally

-## 1) Clone the repository, install node packages and verify routes locally
+## 1) Clone the repository, install node packages and verify app locally

 ```
 //on local